 New USCIS Guidelines Help Transgender Immigrants

-April 16, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+April 16, 2012 by Robin Maril, Senior Legislative Counsel

 Last week, the U.S. Citizenship and Immigration Services (USCIS) published an important Policy Memorandum revising the treatment of gender designations for transgender people on immigration documents.
 This new guidance ensures the federal government will continue to recognize a marriage for immigration purposes regardless of a spouse’s subsequent gender transition.